 This weekend welcomes the Bay Area’s longest-running science fiction convention, run completely by fans.
 If you love reading post-apocalyptic or out-of-this-world novels, viewing fan art, or simply have a broad imagination, this convention might be right up your alley.
-Guests of honor this year include Daniel Abraham, author of epic fantasy series The Dagger and the Coin, as well as Daniel Dociu, an award-winning fantasy artist.
+Guests of honor this year include Toastmaster Ty Franck, co-author of the New York Times bestselling Expanse series with Writer Guest of Honor Daniel Abraham, as well as Daniel Dociu, an award-winning fantasy artist.
 Check out the website for more information and to reserve a spot.

 May 27, 11 a.m. – 5 p.m.

 We don’t know about you, but just the name of this festival piques our interest.
 Essentially, it’s just what it sounds like — a large gathering of chefs, food trucks and taco-lovers celebrating everyone’s favorite Mexican street food.
 Enjoy your choice of taco from more than 25 Bay Area food trucks.
 All plates are $6 or less and include a selection of short rib tacos, nacho tacos, Vietnamese shrimp tacos, and even ice cream tacos.
 While you’re snacking, sip on flavorful craft beers, and engage in family-friendly games and performances.

 May 27, 10 a.m. – 4 p.m.

 This annual festival in downtown Felton has grown every year since its inception, and now includes a large parade, a great lineup of live music from local artists, fantastic food (hot dogs, BBQ and watermelon, oh my), local wines and beers, jump houses, vendor booths, and family-friendly games.
 If you live in the area, you already know it’s a big deal.